-Something, however, has become increasingly evident in contemporary astronomy and physics which casts all of the famed ‘revolutions’ of the past into the shade.
+Something, however, has become increasingly evident in contemporary astronomy and physics which casts all of the famed “revolutions” of the past into the shade.
 We are told by prestigious scientists–with furrowed brow and noble effort to maintain the air of august authority we have bestowed upon them–that it appears that everything they have so painstakingly taught us about molecules and atoms and quarks and quasars and galaxies–in a word, about the material universe–applies only to less than 5% [sic] of the whole of physical reality.
-The rest of the real, 95% of it, that is, is ominously termed ‘dark’ (about 25% being ‘dark matter’, and some 70%, ‘dark energy’).
+The rest of the real–95% of it, that is–is ominously termed “dark” (about 25% being “dark matter,” and some 70%, “dark energy”).
 I heard a leading physicist recently asked by a layman why they call it dark, and, with refreshing honesty, he replied: “Because we don’t know what it is.”

 Since my expertise lies in the areas of philosophy and theology, I usually keep my mouth buttoned about the natural sciences, only commenting on what seems to be the current consensus on scientific issues that may border on my topics of study.
 However, when I learned that the 95% thesis is indeed now scientific consensus, both my philosophical and theological antennae shot into full length like bolts of lightning.
 Huh?

-Good and proven science, in my view, has never been a threat to good religion, but the pretense of ‘scientism’ –namely, the belief that the only reliable form of human knowledge is that delivered by modern science–has long needed a good kick somewhere below the waist.
-How oportune that our very instruments of precision have forced us to acknowledge the fragmentary nature of much of our supposed grasp of physical reality.
-Let us invite old Carl Sagan back to rephrase his recurrent mantra about bigness and quantity: “There are b-b-b-billions (!!!) of things we don’t know about the cosmos!”
+Good and proven science, in my view, has never been a threat to good religion or good metaphysics, but the pretense of “scientism”–namely, the belief that the only reliable form of human knowledge is that delivered by modern science–has long needed a good kick somewhere below the belt.
+How oportune that the very precision instruments of the scientists have forced them to acknowledge the fragmentary nature of much of their supposed grasp of physical reality.
+Let us invite old Carl Sagan back to rephrase his tiresome mantra about bigness and quantity: “There are b-b-b-billions of things we don’t know about the cosmos!”